quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 * High-resolution event timestamps or inter-event timings, event counts, packet sizes, and frame sizes.

-* Full, or partial encrypted, raw packet and frame payloads.
+* Full or partial raw packet and frame payloads that are encrypted.

-* Full, or partial, plaintext raw packet and frame payloads e.g., HTTP Field values, HTTP response data, TLS SNI field values.
+* Full or partial raw packet and frame payloads that are plaintext e.g., HTTP Field values, HTTP response data, or TLS SNI field values.

 ## Operational implications and recommendations

 Operational considerations should focus on authorizing capture and access to logs.
-Logging of Internet protocols using qlog can be equivalent the ability to store or read plaintext communications.
+Logging of Internet protocols using qlog can be equivalent to the ability to store or read plaintext communications.
 Without a more detailed analysis, all of the security considerations of plaintext access apply.

 It is recommended that qlog capture is subject to access control and auditing,